teawaterwire/web4th/README.md

 4. open http://localhost:8280/

-5. log in with a username and Touch ID ([desktop only](https://magic.link/docs/auth/login-methods/webauthn))
+5. log in with a username and Touch ID ("This device" — [desktop only](https://magic.link/docs/auth/login-methods/webauthn))

 6. profit